misialq/ncbi-datasets-pyclient/docs/GenomeApi.md

 # **checkm_histogram_by_taxon**
 > V2AssemblyCheckMHistogramReply checkm_histogram_by_taxon(species_taxon)

-Get CheckM histogram by species taxon
+Get CheckM histogram data by species taxon

-Get CheckM histogram by species taxon.
-CheckM histograms are only available for certain bacterial species.
+Get CheckM histogram data by species taxon.
+This data is used for rendering CheckM histograms on bacterial genome pages.

 ### Example